 The problem could be fixed by giving the answer choices as numbers.
 These are the numerical values of the 4 choices:(A) 14/9 (B) 14/3 (C) 14/3 (D) .
 As you can see that presents another problem.
 Distractors (wrong answers) are made by making predictable calculus mistakes.
 Apparently, two predictable mistakes give the same numerical answer; therefore, one of them must go.

 A related problem is this: The limit of a Riemann sum is a number; a definite integral is a number.
-Therefore, any definite integral, even one totally unrelated to the Riemann sum, that has the correct numerical value, is a correct answer.
+Therefore, any definite integral, even one totally unrelated to the Riemann sum, which has the correct numerical value, is a correct answer.

-I’m not sure if this type of question has any practical or real world use.
+I’m not sure if this type of question has any practical or real-world use.
 Certainly, setting up a Riemann sum is important and necessary to solve a variety of problems.
 After all, behind every definite integral there is a Riemann sum.
 But starting with a Riemann sum and finding the function and interval does not seem to me to be of practical use.

 The CED references this question to MPAC 1: Reasoning with definitions and theorems, and to MPAC 5: Building notational fluency.
 They are appropriate,and the questions do make students unpack the notation.

 These questions are easy enough to make up.
 You will probably have your students write Riemann sums with a small value of n when you are teaching Riemann sums leading up to the Fundamental Theorem of Calculus.
-You can make up problems like this these by stopping after you get to the limit, giving your students just the limit, and have them work backwards to identify the function(s) and interval(s).
+You can make up problems like these by stopping after you get to the limit, giving your students just the limit, and having them work backwards to identify the function(s) and interval(s).
 You could also give them an integral and ask for the associated Riemann sum.
-Question writers call questions like these reversal questions, since the work is done in reverse of the usual way.
+Question writers call questions like these reversal questions since the work is done in reverse of the usual way.